 Being prepared for a crisis by learning about resources and support services allows you to act fast and make good decisions.
-You may find the information contained in NAMI’s publication, Navigating a Mental Health Crisis to be particularly helpful.
+You may find the information contained in the section of NAMI’s website on Getting Treatment During a Crisis to be particularly helpful.
+You may also find our NAMI Guide, Navigating a Mental Health Crisis to be extremely informative.

 Involving the police in a crisis can be an extremely stressful situation for all concerned.
 Should your loved one need emergency assistance during a mental health crisis – before dialing 911 – contact the non-emergency phone number for your local police department and ask if they have a Crisis Intervention Team (CIT).
 Explain that your loved one is experiencing a psychiatric emergency and that you need assistance.

-An alternative option to consider: Mobile Crisis Unit (MCU) or Mobile Crisis Rapid Response Team is an emergency mental health service offered by many counties to provide on-scene evaluation, treatment and crisis interventions in the community.
+An alternative option to consider: a Mobile Crisis (MCU), or Mobile Crisis Rapid Response Team, is an emergency mental health service offered by many (but not all) counties across the nation to provide on-scene evaluation, treatment and crisis interventions in the community.
 The teams specialize in providing these services to individuals who are experiencing a mental health emergency and who need, but are unwilling or unable to seek, mental health treatment.